Dismiss Modal

 Follow-up care

 Follow-up care is crucial for human bites.
-Your healthcare provider will check how well you’re healing and decide whether you need further treatment.
+Your doctor will check how well you’re healing and decide whether you need further treatment.

-Call your healthcare provider right away if you notice signs of infection including:
+Contact your doctor right away if you notice signs of infection including:

 © 2000-2025 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.